 This solves mistake number 4.

 After you purchase your template, it’s time to start making your site all about YOU.
 The ShowIt dashboard for customizing the layout, design, fonts and colors is suuuuuuper easy to work with.
 I’m not a web savvy person, so you can trust me on this.
 It’s a “drag and drop” experience AND it lets me customize my mobile and desktop experiences separately.
-I have never been able to do this type of customization with my website before ON MY OWN.
+I have never been able to do this type of customization with my website before so easily.

 Amazing customer service